 FOR PURPOSES OF THE DRILL:

-1) Pretend that you hear gunfire at the appointed times (i.e. 11:30 a.m. and 7:30 p.m.) and take the precautions listed in the paragraphs above with the exception of calling campus security for this drill.
+1) Pretend that you hear gunfire at the appointed times and take the precautions listed in the paragraphs above with the exception of calling campus security for this drill.
 Real active shooter lock downs typically remain in effect for hours.
-REPEAT - Do not call campus security for the drill - The drill will be campus-wide but only a much smaller population of the campus would hear gunfire if a weapon's discharge were to occur on campus.
+REPEAT - Do not call campus security for the drill.

-3) During both daytime and nighttime drills, Rave Mobile Safety will be utilized to announce the drills at 9:45 a.m. and at 7:35 p.m. and to give the "All Clear" at 9:45 a.m. and at 7:35 p.m.
+3) During both daytime and nighttime drills, Rave Mobile Safety will be utilized to announce the drills.
 You may direct Rave Mobile Safety to text emergency alerts (including disaster preparedness/emergency response drills) to your cell phone by following the instructions included at the bottom of this communication.
-Whether you are elect to receive these messages on your cell phones or not, your participation in the drills for which you are present is expected as described above.
+Whether you elect to receive these messages on your cell phones or not and whether you actually receive these text messages or not, your participation in the drills during the 15-minute time periods for which you are present is expected as described above.
+Do not wait for a text alert to begin the drills.
+We do not want to become dependent upon technology.
+Pretend that you hear gunfire at the appointed times and take the precautions listed above.

 5) The National Fire Protection Association’s Standard 101 defines the Life Safety Code for all facilities including campuses.
 Failure to participate in an emergency drill can result in fines being levied upon the District by OSHA as well as the fire marshal.
 Additionally, the Los Angeles County Fire Code has regulations governing fire safety, evacuation and lockdown plans and associated drills.
 Furthermore, individuals who resist, interfere, or disobey lawful orders of firemen or public officers (including law enforcement officers) are subject to citation or arrest.